sverweij/virtual-code-owners/README.md

 ## What?

-This generates a `CODEOWNERS` file (_patterns_ x _users_) from
+This generates your `CODEOWNERS` file (_patterns_ x _users_) from

 - a `VIRTUAL-CODEOWNERS.txt` (_patterns_ x _teams_)
 - a `virtual-teams.yml` (_teams_ x _users_)

-... which eases keeping your CODEOWNERS in sync on multi-team mono repos.
+... which makes it easier to keep your CODEOWNERS in sync on multi-team mono repos.

 (Especially when the teams are not defined on GitHub level).